 For viewers in the USA, FloSports has the broadcast rights to the 2023 Cyclocross World Championship with their FloBikes subscription service.
 FloBikes is an annual subscription package that offers live streaming of different cycling disciplines; notably, the cyclocross World Cup and World Championship events.

-Outside the USA, check out GCN+ / Eurosport in some other countries, including the United Kingdom.
+Outside the USA, check out GCN+ / Eurosport in some other countries, including the United Kingdom, for coverage of Hoogerheide 2023.

 What about in-person tickets?